Due Diligence in merger and acquisitions (M&A)

 8. Technology Due Diligence

 Nowadays many companies own technology and develop new products or services.
 Software companies in particular have as their main asset, their software and their talented developers.
 It is difficult to assess the value of a software program, especially with start-ups, because the source code for the program is kept secret to prevent others from copying it.
 As a result, it is often impossible for investors to really assess the product that they are investing in from a technology perspective.
-Vaultinum has developed a series of tools that enable a technology due diligence.
+That's why Vaultinum has developed a series of tools that enable a technology due diligence, including a code scan, online questionnaires and interviews driven by tech experts.

 9. Customer Due Diligence